Group65/HAR/README.md

 More specifically, each joint is represented with features in x, y, z axes in 3D space.
 Thus each frame contains 20×3 = 60 features.

 ### Class Imbalance Problem
-An imbalanced classification problem occurs when the classes in the dataset have a highly unequal number of samples.
+An imbalanced classification problem occurs when the classes in the dataset have a highly disproportionate number of samples.
 Class weight technique is used to handle the issue.
-In this technique we assign a larger penalty to wrong predictions on the minority class.
+In this technique we assign a larger penalty to wrong predictions on the minority class.</br></br>

+Class weight for class i is calculated using the following formula
+<b><center>
+class i weight = total samples / (2 * no. of class i labels)
+    </b></center>

-### Model Summary
+### CNN Model Summary
 <pre>

 Model: "sequential_8"